geddy/model/README.md

 User = model.registerModel('User', User);
 ```

-### Simpler syntax
+### Abbreviated syntax

-Alternatively, you can use the `defineProperties` method to lay out your model:
+Alternatively, you can use the `defineProperties` method to lay out your model's
+properties in one go:

 ```javascript
 var User = function () {